MarcSkovMadsen/paithon/README.md

 Visualize, communicate and share your AI Models in no time with `panel-ai`.

-Easy to use AI components and examples for the Jupyter Notebook, your favorite Editor/ ID and your next AI App.
+Easy to use AI components and examples for the Jupyter Notebook, your favorite Editor/ IDE and your next AI App.

 | Jupyter Notebook | Jupyter Labs | Panel Apps |
 | - | - | - |